sskodje/ScreenRecorderLib/README.md

 # ScreenRecorderLib
 A .NET library for screen recording in Windows, using native Microsoft Media Foundation for realtime encoding to h264 video or PNG images.
 This library requires Windows 8 or higher to function, as well as [Visual C++ Redistributable 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) installed.
-This library requires Media Foundation to work, which have to be installed from Server Manager if run on Windows Server.
+This library also requires Media Foundation to work, which have to be installed from Server Manager if run on Windows Server.

 Available on [NuGet](https://www.nuget.org/packages/ScreenRecorderLib/).